 The addition of renewable and storage resources can't come soon enough for Hawaiian Electric, which plans to close a couple of fossil-fuel plants in the near future.

-HECO has already announced its decision to close AES Hawaii, a coal-burning power plant on Oahu, in September 2022.
-The 180 MW plant is currently the largest single generator on HECO's system, meeting 16% of Oahu's peak demand, according to the utility.
+The 180 MW coal-fired AES Hawaii plant, planned for closure in September 2022, is the largest single generator on HECO's system, meeting 16% of Oahu's peak demand, according to the utility.
 On Maui, the 37.4 MW Kahului Power Plant is earmarked for retirement in 2024.

 In addition to generation and storage, the utility said it will seek independent service providers to enlist customers to provide grid services.